OverkillGuy/literate-wordle/README.md

 [org-mode](https://orgmode.org)), and "tangles" most of the repository's source code folders (mostly `src/`, `features/`, and `tests/`).

-In terms of code, other than the `wordle.org` file and its mix of code and prose, and the fact this file can re-generate the project's source code, the rest of the repository is a completely normal python project.
+In terms of code repository, other than the `wordle.org` file and its mix of code and prose, and the fact this file can re-generate the project's source code, the rest of the repository is a completely normal python project.

 ## Usage